Charming cities, mesmerising mountains and lucid lakes await in Canada.

 Besides being a haven for outdoor adventures and activities, there are many urban epicenters in Canada that will immediately captivate you.
 Transport yourself to French colonial times in Quebec's Old City, and feel the pulse of life in modern metropolises like Montreal and Vancouver during your holiday.

 Test your high school French in Quebec, where you'll find European-inspired architecture and French treats galore.
 Visit Canada and soak in the fairytale vibe of Chateau Frontenac, or pick up a buttery, flaky almond croissant for fuel as you stroll past the Parliament Building and other sights on the oldest streets in North America.

-Canada's West Coast urban center, Vancouver is full of unusual to-do's.
+Canada's West Coast urban centre, Vancouver is full of unusual to-dos.
 Walk above the treetops on the thrilling Capilano Suspension Bridge.
 Marvel at the brightly painted totem poles in Stanley Park.
 See the Gastown Steam Clock, which puts on a show of steam and whistles chimes every quarter-hour.

 With both British and French influences, Canadian cuisine is known for its heartiness and generous portions.
 You'll also find an emphasis on top-notch ingredients, from the cold-water salmon of Vancouver to the wild berries and oysters of the East Coast.

 Canadians love their sweets.
 Try the no-bake Nanaimo Bar, which originated in Vancouver Island's Nanaimo.
 Don't miss the butter tarts, small pie-shaped pastries topped with raisins and walnuts or pecans.
 Or go in for a BeaverTail, a deep-fried, hand-stretched dough often topped with sugar and cinnamon or lemon.